laib3/appium-inspector/README.md

 Currently only development mode is supported, even though you may try to build the prod mode by yourself.
 To run the application in development mode: `npm run dev:electron`.

+The Appium Inspector documentation is available at <https://appium.github.io/appium-inspector/latest/>.